Sydneychick2748/-ORM--e-commerce-back-end/README.md

 quit
 npm run seed
 npm start
-If you want to see the project and how it click on the link:
+If you want to see the project and how it click on the link: <iframe src="https://drive.google.com/file/d/1Lrw3netv-CXTP9X-lUfYOMSnNVVTi2dc/preview" width="640" height="480"></iframe>